-Erasmus+ International Credit Mobility offers a small number of substantial mobility grants for designated partner universities on both the bachelor’s and the master’s levels.
+Erasmus+ International Credit Mobility offers a small number of substantial mobility grants for designated partner universities on both bachelor’s and master’s levels.

 The availability of exchange places and grants can vary each semester.
-For the summer semester 2022 (application in summer semester 2021) grants are available for the following partner universities:
+For the winter semester 2023/24 (application in winter semester 2022/23), grants are available for the following partner universities:

 |New Zealand||University of Canterbury||1||€4300|

 |United States||University of Illinoisat Urbana-Champaign||1||€4220**|

 * Note: The grant is calculated on a daily basis and individually.
 The amount of the grant is based on the actual length of your stay.
 The maximum grant amount is based on a stay of four months, which is the maximum duration.

 ** University of Illinois at Urbana-Champaign: students who have a chronic illness, disability, or children and are nominated at the University of Illinois at Urbana-Champaign may apply for an additional top up (max. €1000).
 Appropriate documentation is required when applying for the grant.

 Eligible students may apply for any or all of the following Erasmus+ Top Ups:

 Currently only available for the University of Illinois at Urbana-Champaign!